promagen/www/README.md

 executable file is inside the project, without config file
 + [one](http://one.promagen.com/)
+binary file for: linux, iOS or windows system

 # Multi
 For many projects
 executable file is global for whole system config file is depends project or user
 + [multi](http://multi.promagen.com/)

+# Server
+based on NodeJS
+executed as nodeJS application

 # Cloud